sumanshusamarora/mlflow-sklearn-classification/README.md

 ### Spin-up MLFlow GUI
 1) Run command ```mlflow server --backend-store-uri file://</full-path-to-mlruns-directory> --default-artifact-root file://</full-path-to-mlruns-directory> --host 0.0.0.0 --port 5000```
 2) Open a browser and type 127.0.0.1:5000

+### Training models and running experiments
+1) To run a Random Forest experiment with default parameters, simply run command ```python train.py```

+*Note that user can run any of the three models with different parameters as explained below in Paramaters section by passing the parameter value after the command*
+Examples -
+* To run a Random Forest experiment with a max depth value of 10 (max_depth default value is 8 for Random Forest), just run command '''python train.py --max-depth 10'''
+* To run a XGBoost experiment with a max depth value of 4 (max_depth default value is 1 for XGBoost), just run command '''python train.py --model-type XGB --max-depth 10'''

 ### View and compare models
 1) At this point user should be able to see all experiments that exist in the repo already and also any new experiments that you will run in your local machine in the MLflow GUI